braraki/braraki.github.io/_posts/2018-06-16-harvard-med-school-run.md

 ![HMS Run]({{ "/assets/hms_run_6_16_18.png" | absolute_url }})

 I also ran through a lot of Fenway.
 It's really nice in the summer.
-I think that might long run will be around Fenway.
+I think that my next long run will be around Fenway.